-There are college rankings and there are college rankings: the nation's top colleges, the best basketball teams, the top party schools.
+There are college rankings, and there are college rankings: the nation's top colleges, the best basketball teams, the top party schools.
 Here's another: a list of 20 institutions and the money they received in 2011.

-Stanford topped the list, raising more money from private donors that anyone else in 2011 ($709.42 million).
+Stanford topped the list, raising more money from private donors than anyone else in 2011 ($709.42 million).
 Harvard and Yale rounded off the top three with $639.15 million and $$580.33 million, respectively.
 The survey was released Wednesday by the Council for Aid to Education.

-Stanford and Harvard also topped the list in 2010; in the same order no less.
-There were some big exceptions from the 2010 list, however: The Massachusetts Institute of Technology was 15th on the list in 2010.
-In 2011, it was fourth.
+Stanford and Harvard also topped the list in 2010 — in the same order, no less.
+There were some big exceptions from the 2010 list, however: The Massachusetts Institute of Technology was 15th on the list in 2010; in 2011, it was fourth.
 Yale rose from seventh place to third, and the University of Southern California fell from fourth place to 10th.

 Overall, charitable giving to the nation's colleges and universities reached $30.30 billion, an 8.2 percent increase over the previous year, the survey said.